spartan-developer/sass-rails-bootstrap/README.md

 ```

 As per the Bootstrap project, `twitter/bootstrap` doesn't include the responsive styles.
-You'd have to include the file manually to get them:
+You'd have to import the file manually to get them:

 ```css
 @import "twitter/bootstrap/responsive"